Use a business credit card for flexible business financing and earn rewards on your business purchases.

 - You want to have a higher credit limit for business spending.
 Business credit cards usually have much higher credit limits than personal credit cards.
 This gives you additional purchasing power without having to constantly make payments on your credit card to free up available credit.
 Make sure your business income can handle the responsibility of a higher credit limit.

 - You need a way to keep your business expenses separate from your personal expenses.
 Comingling business and personal funds makes your accountant’s job much tougher.
 If you are your own accountant, you’ll appreciate having your business expenses separated and easily accessible.

-- You have employees, contractors, or a partner who needs access to company funds.
-Each person can have a business credit card with their name on it but linked to your business credit card account.
+- You have employees, contractors or a partner who needs access to company funds.
+Each person can have a business credit card with their name on it that is linked to your business credit card account.
 With some business credit cards, you can set spending limits for each individual to prevent them from abusing company funds.
 Keep in mind that your business will be responsible for any purchases your employees make with the business credit card.

-- Your business has lots of expenses that can earn business credit card rewards.
+- Your business has many expenses that can earn business credit card rewards.
 You can earn cash rewards to contribute to your bottom line or generate travel rewards that can be used to offset your business travel costs.

 Conversely, a business credit card may not be a good choice for you under certain circumstances, such as if:

 - You’re a sole proprietor and do not have a large amount of business expenses.
 If you don’t have a large amount of business spending, a business credit card may not be helpful for your business.
 It’s unwise to increase your spending simply to justify having a business credit card.
 When the need for a credit card arises, you can reassess your decision to get a business credit card at that time.